-Informed Consent: The Member assigns all rights to the Host Site, Program Administrating Agency, Fiscal Agent, and CNCS to use her/his name, photograph and/or video recordings, social media posts, and other identifying information for publicity or promotional purposes.
+Informed Consent: The Member assigns all rights to the Host Site, Program Administration Agency, Fiscal Agent, and AmeriCorps to use the members name, photograph and/or video recordings, social media posts, and other identifying information for publicity or promotional purposes.
 This includes the editing, duplication, reproduction, copyright, exhibition, broadcast and/or other non-profit use and distribution of such recordings for the purposes deemed suitable by the Program unless specifically noted to the contrary.